Getting a credit card is an exciting financial milestone that most people pass at some point in their lives.

-- Installment, which is a one-time fixed amount that has monthly payments such as a mortgage.
+- Installment, which is a one-time fixed amount that has monthly payments such as a mortgage or other types of loans.

 - Open, such as charge cards, which must be paid in full each month.

-Choosing a line of credit gives you the freedom to choose the amount you want to borrow, which is often more than a credit card company would offer.
+Different lines of credit are usually issued for specific purposes.
+Furthermore, the amount of funds you’re eligible to borrow is usually based on the type of credit line you have.
 For instance, a bank may issue you a credit card with a maximum limit of $20,000 but a home loan for $200,000.

 Even though most people are eligible to receive a line of credit, there are some details that can make an application more appealing to a lender.
 The most important factor is to establish credibility and trust with the lender.

-In order to do this, the borrower must have a good credit score since it provides the lender with proof that the borrower has been responsible with his or her credit in the past.
-Paying back the loans in a timely manner is important to lenders, so observing credit score should be a priority.
+In order to do this, the borrower must have a good credit score.
+A solid credit score provides a lender with proof that the borrower has been responsible with his or her credit in the past.
+Therefore, it’s important that you have a good credit score before you can obtain a line of credit.

-Various types of credit lines have unique features, which may be beneficial or restricitve depending on your need.
-When exploring the different types of lines of credit and their respective features, it is important to weigh which one is right for you.
+Various types of credit lines have unique features.
+These can be beneficial or restrictive, depending on your need.
+When exploring the different types of lines of credit, it is important to weigh which one is right for you.
 Because of the unique features to a line of credit, each method of credit can help in different ways.

 Revolving Lines of Credit

-The creditor will increase the maximum the borrower is allowed to withdraw with time as he or she proves reliable.
+The creditor will increase the maximum the borrower is allowed to withdraw with time as he or she proves to be reliable to pay back the full amount.
 The increased maximum can also help improve the credit score of the borrower.

 Non-Revolving Lines of Credit